Timinator2000/Algorithm_X/05 - generalized exact cover/08 - your solver.md

 # Extending your AlgorithmXSolver Subclass

-Adding optional requirements to your solver is as easy as passing a third argument to the AlgorithmXSolver constructor.
+Adding optional requirements to your solver is as easy as passing a third argument to the `AlgorithmXSolver` constructor.
 Before I walk through the code, I need to address an alternate option that allows Algorithm X to handle a generalized exact cover.
 In the [Wikipedia Exact Cover]( https://en.wikipedia.org/wiki/Exact_cover) discussion, you will see the following:

 >As Knuth explains, a generalized exact cover problem can be converted to an equivalent exact cover problem by simply appending one row for each secondary column, containing a single 1 in that column.[6]
 If in a particular candidate solution a particular secondary column is satisfied, then the added row isn't needed.
 But if the secondary column isn't satisfied, as is allowed in the generalized problem but not the standard problem, then the added row can be selected to ensure the column is satisfied.

-The next paragraph in the Wikipedia article goes on to explain:
+The next paragraph in the Wikipedia article continues with:

 >But Knuth goes on to explain that it is better working with the generalized problem directly, because the generalized algorithm is simpler and faster: __A simple change to his Algorithm X allows secondary columns to be handled directly.__ [emphasis added]